Trump Acts To Roll Back Regulations On Businesses

 "Unless prohibited by law, whenever an executive department or agency (agency) publicly proposes for notice and comment or otherwise promulgates a new regulation, it shall identify at least two existing regulations to be repealed."

-Trump said earlier today he wants to eliminate "a little more than 75%" of the regulations now on the books.
+Trump said earlier Monday that he wants to eliminate "a little more than 75 percent" of the regulations now on the books.
 "We don't need 97 different rules to take care of one element," he said.

 The directive exempts regulations relating to the military, national security and foreign affairs.